dexset/descore/doc/des/math/linear/vector.md

 #### `struct Vector( size_t N, T, alias string AS="")`

-`AS` must be valid access string with space separator or must be a empty string.
+`AS` must be valid access string with space separator or must be an empty string.

 Vector can be dynamic (`N==0`) or static (`N>0`).

 ##### aliases:

-- `alias data this` - vector can used as array
+- `alias data this` - vector can be used as array
 - `alias T datatype`
 - `alias AS access_string`
 - `alias Vector!(N,T,AS) selftype`